 This project demonstrated the versatility and power of diffusion models in various image manipulation tasks.
 From basic denoising to creative applications like visual anagrams and hybrid images, the results showcase both the technical capabilities of these models and their potential for creative expression.
 The success of complex applications like inpainting and text-conditional image translation particularly highlights the model’s sophisticated understanding of image structure and content.

-Part B: Training a Diffusion Model from Scratch Link to heading
+Part B: Training a Diffusion Model from Scratch #

 In this assignment, I build a diffusion model from scratch and train it to generate handwritten digits.